 But not all hardwood flooring is created equal, and selecting a product isn’t simply a matter of choosing a preferred color.
 A range of other factors can have an impact on both aesthetics and performance.

-6 consideration on How To Select Hardwood Flooring
+How To Select Hardwood Flooring

 Once you understand your budget and personal or environmental flooring preferences, there are a few simple steps you can follow to help you drill down to the best hardwood flooring choices for your home.